how to explore bagan by bike

 It’s not like I’m going fast though, my brakes barely stop the bike even when both are applied in full.
 So I spend most of the time mentally preparing the best way to jump and roll without dire injury.

-Eating in Nyaung U – Bagan
+Where to Eat in Nyaung U – Bagan

-There are a host of local restaurants nearby, but no signs in English (apart from the Italian restaurant), so we head to “Restaurant Row”, where its remarkably quiet.
+There are a host of local restaurants nearby, but no signs in English (apart from the Italian restaurant), so we head to “Restaurant Row”, where it’s remarkably quiet.
 There are more Burmese folks here than westerners and most restaurants seem to serve a similar fare of Chinese, western and some Burmese.

 And everywhere, the symbols of Bagan, the wonderful colourful umbrellas.